Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ###### Test custom rendition

-This chapter walks through the process of uploading a file to ACS and requesting a **helloWorldRendition** created in the previous chapter.
+This chapter walks through an end to end example of using the Hello World T-Engine with ACS by requesting the **helloWorldRendition**.

 1. Create a **source_file.txt** file with the following content:
    ```